The Bankrate promise

 No mortgage insurance

-If you’re comparing VA loans vs. FHA loans and conventional loans, VA-backed loans offer a big point of differentiation: no mortgage insurance.
-That’s a fee you’ll pay on all FHA loans — both an upfront premium and an annual premium throughout the loan term.
+If you’re comparing VA loans versus FHA loans and conventional loans, VA-backed loans offer a big point of differentiation: no mortgage insurance.
+That’s a premium you’ll pay on all FHA loans — both an upfront premium and an annual premium throughout the loan term.
 You’ll also pay private mortgage insurance (PMI) on a conventional mortgage if your down payment is less than 20 percent.

 Convenient refinancing options

-With a VA cash-out refinance option, you can finance up to 90 percent of the value of your home; or you can opt for an Interest Rate Reduction Refinance Loan (IRRRL) that can potentially lower your rate through a streamlined process that doesn’t require an appraisal.
+With a VA cash-out refinance option, you can finance up to 90 percent of the value of your home.
+Alternatively, you could opt for an Interest Rate Reduction Refinance Loan (IRRRL) that doesn’t require an appraisal.
 Both refinancing options might make a VA loan more appealing overall.
 Plus, the funding fee on a VA IRRRL is relatively small: just 0.5 percent of the loan amount.

-VA loans are assumable, meaning that a buyer — who, with lender approval, does not need to be a veteran — can take over the terms of the VA loan on the home they’re buying instead of receiving a new loan.
-VA loan assumptions are especially beneficial when interest rates have been on the rise (which has been the case over the past 18 months), as you could assume a loan with better terms than you could get in the current market.
+VA loans are assumable, meaning that a buyer — who, with lender approval, does not need to be a veteran — can take over the terms of the VA loan on the home they’re buying instead of obtaining a new loan.
+VA loan assumptions are especially beneficial when interest rates are rising, as you could assume a loan with better terms than you could get otherwise.
 While loan assumptions require extra steps for the seller to keep their full VA loan entitlement after the sale, they can be an excellent perk for a buyer.

 Disadvantages of a VA loan